Rhaena Targaryen (daughter of Daemon)

 The Princess and the Queen (mentioned)

-Lady Rhaena Targaryen, also known as Rhaena of Pentos, was one of the twin daughters of Prince Daemon Targaryen and Lady Laena Velaryon, Baela Targaryen was her older twin.
-She was the niece of King Viserys I Targaryen and the cousin of King Aegon II Targaryen.
+Lady Rhaena Targaryen, also known as Rhaena of Pentos and Rhaena Corbray, was one of the twin daughters of Prince Daemon Targaryen and Lady Laena Velaryon; Baela Targaryen was her older twin.
+Rhaena was the niece of King Viserys I Targaryen and the cousin of King Aegon II Targaryen.
 She was also the half-sister of Kings Aegon III and Viserys II Targaryen, as well as the stillborn Visenya Targaryen.
+Rhaena was a dragonrider who rode Morning.

 Appearance and Character

-At birth, Rhaena as well as her twin sister, were small and sickly, but had fine features, silver-white hair, and purple eyes.
+Rhaena and her twin, Baela, had fine features, silver-white hair, and purple eyes.
 As young girls, the twins had been inseparable and impossible to tell apart.
-However, by the age of sixteen though they were both tall and slim, they didn't look alike anymore; Rhaena was slender and graceful; Baela was lean and quick with hair as short as a boy's.
+Though they were both tall and slim by the age of sixteen, they no longer looked alike.
+Rhaena was slender and graceful, and Baela was lean and quick with hair as short as a boy's.
 Rhaena loved to dance whilst Baela preferred to ride and to fly.

 Dance of the Dragons

-During the civil war known as the Dance of the Dragons, Rhaena was chosen to accompany Prince Joffrey Velaryon to Gulltown for their protection, although they were told it was to defend the Vale of Arryn against King Aegon II Targaryen's dragons.
+During the Dance of the Dragons, Rhaena was chosen to accompany Prince Joffrey Velaryon to Gulltown for their protection, although they were told it was to defend the Vale of Arryn against King Aegon II Targaryen's dragons.
 Rhaena brought three dragon eggs with her to the Vale where she prayed nightly for their hatching.
-She remained in the Vale throughout the duration of the war as the ward of Lady Jeyne Arryn.
-During her stay at the Eyrie, she met and befriended her eventual husband, Ser Corwyn Corbray.
-Eventually her dragon egg hatched and Rhaena quickly bonded with the hatchling she named Morning.

-At the end the war, Rhaena and her dragon accompanied Lady Jeyne, who marched towards King's Landing with a great host.
-Once at the capital, Rhaena was reunited with her twin sister and the two of them became the darlings of the city overnight.
-During the Hour of the Wolf, Rhaena and her sister convinced their half brother, Prince Aegon "the Younger", to stop Lord Cregan Stark who wanted to excecute their grandfather, Lord Corlys Velaryon, for a treason.
+At the end the war, Rhaena and her dragon accompanied Lady Jeyne, who sailed from Gulltown towards King's Landing with a great host.
+Once at the capital, Rhaena was reunited with her twin sister and the pair became the darlings of the city overnight.
+During the Hour of the Wolf, they convinced their half brother, Prince Aegon the Younger, to stop Lord Cregan Stark from executing their grandfather, Lord Corlys Velaryon, for treason.
+Mushroom, on the other hand, claimed that it was Lady Alysanne Blackwood who convinced Cregan to spare Corlys.

 Reign of Aegon III

-After the war ended and the ascension of her cousin and half-brother King Aegon III Targaryen, Rhaena and Baela were thought to be the only living Targaryens aside from the king and his queen, as Prince Viserys Targaryen was presumed dead at the time.
-Though the younger twin, Rhaena was considered to be named the heir to the Iron Throne by some as she still had a dragon, unlike her sister, and was less willful in character.
+After the ascension of their cousin and half-brother, Aegon III Targaryen, Rhaena and Baela were thought to be the only living Targaryens aside from the king and his queen, Jaehaera, as Prince Viserys Targaryen was presumed dead at the time.
+Though the younger twin, Rhaena was considered to be named the heir to the Iron Throne by some as she still had a dragon, Morning, unlike her sister Baela, whose Moondancer had died during the fall of Dragonstone.
+Rhaena was also considered less willful in character.

-After Baela married Lord Alyn Velaryon against the opinion of the Regents, they were afraid she would give birth to an heir for King Aegon III.
-In order to prevent this from happening, the regents quickly married Rhaena to the man of her choosing, Ser Corwyn Corbray.
+After Baela married Lord Alyn Velaryon against the opinion of the regents, they were afraid she would give birth to an heir for Aegon.
+In order to prevent this from happening, the regents quickly married Rhaena to the man of her choosing, Ser Corwyn Corbray, in 132 AC.
 She miscarried in the second half of the year of 133 AC.

-Rhaena and her sister introduced Daenaera Velaryon to their half-brother, King Aegon III Targaryen at the Maiden's Day Cattle Show, leading to the couple's marriage the last day of 133 AC.
-In 134 AC Rhaena was part of the court's welcome party at the docks of the Blackwater Rush, when Lord Alyn Velaryon returned with her brother, Prince Viserys.
+After Jaehaera's death, Rhaena and Baela introduced Daenaera Velaryon to Aegon at the Maiden's Day Cattle Show, leading to the couple's royal marriage the last day of 133 AC.
+In 134 AC Rhaena was part of the court's welcome party at the docks of the Blackwater Rush, when Lord Alyn Velaryon returned with her half brother, Prince Viserys.

 On the third day of the third moon of 135 AC, Rhaena rode Morning for the first time.
-When Ser Corwyn Corbray was killed in the Vale, Baela traveled to Dragonstone to ensure that Rhaena would not use Morning to attempt to avenge her husband's death.
+When Corwyn was killed at Runestone in the Vale, Baela traveled to Dragonstone to ensure that Rhaena would not use Morning to attempt to avenge her husband's death.

-When in 136 AC preparations were being made for a royal progress to he held after King Aegon III turned sixteen, Rhaena desired to accompany the progress on Morning, but this suggestion was delicately deflected by the Hand of the King and the council of regents.
+When preparations were being made in 136 AC for a royal progress to be held after Aegon turned sixteen, Rhaena desired to accompany the king on Morning.
+This suggestion was delicately deflected, however, by the council of regents.

 —Rhaena to Aegon III Targaryen